arno-di-loreto/apihandyman.io/pages/privacy.md

 This website makes use of browser local storage to store privacy policy consent which contains no personal data and cannot be used for tracking.

-## Privacy policy consent
+## Privacy policy toggler

-In order to avoid showing the privacy message on each visit, this website store the shown privacy policy's effective date in a `privacyPolicyAccepted` value when privacy message is dismissed.
+In order to avoid showing the privacy message on each visit, this website stores the privacy policy's effective date in a `{{page.privacy_local_storage}}` value when privacy message is dismissed.